Alighan History, Family Crest & Coats of Arms

-Anglo-Saxons.
+The name Alighan belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
 It is a product of their having lived in the place named Allingham, which was in Kent.
 Allingham is a compound name, composed of the Old English elements Alling, which means holly, and ham, which means homestead.
 Thus, Allingham means holly homestead.
-CITATION[CLOSE]

 Early Origins of the Alighan family